 10. SunJack 25 Watts

 This portable charger is more expensive than several options on our list but it also charges very quickly.
 A little bit bulkier than the others, the SunJack has up to 25 watts which is great for charging multiples devices (it contains two USB ports) in a short amount of time.
 With a handy mesh pocket attached to the back, you can store extra cords as well as your phone to keep it all in one safe place.
 If you’re tired of smaller chargers that take longer to use, try the SunJack.
 It’s about the size of your backpack, so make sure you have enough room for it on your trip!

 A smaller, lighter option, the Eceen portable solar charger has up to 13 watts.
 It only charges one device at a time even though it has two USB ports.
-It’s one of the smaller, cheaper options on our list and if you’re only looking to charge one device at a time, this is a good choice.
+It’s less bulky than a number of chargers on our list which is awesome for smaller bags and totes.
+Additionally, it’s a cheaper alternative to a number of portable solar-powered chargers on the market, so if you’re only looking to charge one device at a time affordably, this is a good choice.

 With a battery capacity of 11 hours and 10 watts of juice, this charger is on the smaller size but has many desirable features.
 It has a panel that shows how far along the battery is and has a charge strength indicator to let you know if the sun is up for the challenge.
 It has latches on the corners so you can attach it to your backpack while you hike to soak up the sun’s energy.
 This is a great, lightweight option for serious backpackers who don’t need multiple ports.
 There is also a kickstand included for uneven terrain, so you can capture the best sunlight.